-Pique Collective are all graduates of the Peabody Institute of the Johns Hopkins University, and in the years since, they have joined and contributed to a local a community of musicians and artists in Baltimore, all of whom aim to present high quality entertainment while offering experiences outside the normal tradition
+Pique Collective are all graduates of the Peabody Institute of the Johns Hopkins University, and in the years since, they have joined and contributed to a local community of musicians and artists in Baltimore, all of whom aim to present high quality entertainment while offering experiences outside the norm

 Lisa Perry, soprano/keyboards

 Lisa Perry is a contemporary chamber music specialist hailing from Baltimore, Maryland.
 She is a founding member of the Pique Collective and of REXDuo, a contemporary voice duo with fellow soprano Danielle Buonaiuto.
 She has held fellowships with Bang on a Can “Banglewood” (2016), Opera from Scratch (2015-16), SongFest (2014), and the Thompson Street Opera Company (2014).
 Recent guest artist performances include Bowling Green State University (2016), SALT New Music Festival (2015), Parma Festival (2015), and SUNY Fredonia (2013).
 Recent solo performances of note include Gyorgi Ligeti’s “Mysteries of the Macabre” with the SUNY Stony Brook Contemporary Chamber Players in Stony Brook, NY, and “NO one To kNOW one” by Andy Akiho, performed with the Atlantic Reed Consort at the National Gallery of Art and Carnegie Hall.
 For upcoming engagements, visit lisaperrysoprano.com.